 9. Take a Bolt taxi to Turtle Lake

-Turtle Lake is a little hidden gem in Tbilisi.
-This small lake sits in the clean air atop Mtatsminda mountain on the western side of the city.
-A bonus of the 15-minute Bolt (like Uber) ride, is the chance to see the more residential part of the city.
+Turtle Lake is a hidden gem in Tbilisi.
+This small lake sits in the clean air atop Mtatsminda Mountain on the western side of the city.
+A bonus of the 15-minute Bolt (like Uber) ride, is the chance to see a more residential part of the city.

-10. Relax at a thermal bath
+10. Relax at a thermal bathhouse

-11. Drink Georgian wine
+11. Drink Georgian wine at wine bars

-Our favourite Georgian winemakers are:
+Our favourite Georgian winemakers:

-- 9 Oaks Estate: try their Kisi wine with some Shashlik
+- 9 Oaks Estate - try their Kisi wine with some Shashlik

 - Pheasants Tears